4 4/9 As A Decimal

 Q4: What if the fraction had a larger denominator?
 Would the process be different?

 A4: The process remains the same, regardless of the denominator's size.
-The division might be more time-consuming, but the fundamental steps of converting the fraction to a decimal remain unchanged.
+But the division might be more time-consuming, but the fundamental steps of converting the fraction to a decimal remain unchanged.
 You might encounter longer repeating decimal sequences, or possibly even a terminating decimal if the denominator has only 2 and/or 5 as prime factors.

 Conclusion: Mastering Decimal Conversions